Tyil/website/_tutorials/install-funtoo.md

 The `-G wheel` part is optional, but recommended if you wish to use this account for administrative tasks.
 This option adds the user to the `wheel` group, which will allow the user to execute root commands using `sudo`.

+#### Login
+Now you have a non-privileged user to login to.
+Log out of the root user by running `exit`.
+Next, log in on your normal user account.

 ## What's next
 Now you have a working Funtoo installation.
 Next steps would be installing all